-- BSN Faculty can provide all of the students approved exam accommodations, or request that students take their exams in the Academic Success Center. - If exam accommodations will be provided in the Academic Success Center, students must complete the online Exam Accommodation Request form, at least one week in advance of each exam.
+- A student with accommodations is responsible for making arrangements with the ADA Office to schedule their exams in the Academic Success Center.
+If exam accommodation is provided in the Academic Success Center, students must complete the online Exam Accommodation Request form, at least one week in advance of each exam.
 The form will not allow a student to submit a request with less than one week's notice.
-During the semester, accommodated exams can be proctored in the ASC between 8:30-5:00pm M-F, and between 8:00-5:00pm, during finals week. - BSN faculty recommend that students submit Exam Accommodations Request Forms for all of their scheduled exams, at the beginning of the semester.
-This ensures faculty and students have clarity and students will not have to worry about the deadlines for submitting requests. - Students with approved exam accommodations must take their exams at the same time as the rest of the class, unless an extended time accommodation would make the student late for another class, or the ASC is not open at the time of the class.
-If an exam would need to be taken at another time, the faculty and student should agree on the alternate time, which must be within 24 hours of the original exam time. - Students with exam accommodations should understand that quizzes are often scheduled in the middle of a course meeting.
-If a quiz is a brief assessment without significant weight on a course grade, an extra time accommodation is typically not necessary.
-Lengthier timed assessments or those with a higher point value can be accommodated.
-Students should discuss their needs related to quizzes with each professor.
+During the semester, accommodated exams can be proctored in the ASC between 8:30-5:00pm M-F, and between 8:00-5:00pm, during finals week. - BSN faculty recommend that students submit Exam Accommodations Request Forms for all of their scheduled exams, at the start of the semester.
+This ensures faculty and students have clarity and students will not have to worry about the deadlines for submitting requests. - Students with approved exam accommodation must take their exams at the same time as the rest of the class, unless an extended time accommodation would make the student late for another class, or the ASC is not open at the time of the class.
+If an exam needs to be taken at another time, the faculty and student should agree on an alternate time, which must be within 24 hours of the original exam time. - Students should address all questions and concerns regarding approved accommodations with the ADA officer.